 I cancelled my contract.
 Can I get a deposit refund?

-At this time, study permit holders who cancel their residence contract will receive a refund of their $500 residence deposit.
-If you are a Canadian citizen or Permanent Resident, your $500 deposit remains non-refundable.
+At this time, study permit holders who cancel their residence contract before moving into residence will receive a refund of their $500 residence deposit.
+If you are a Canadian citizen, Permanent Resident or Study Permit student that moved into residence your $500 deposit remains non-refundable.
 However, you may be eligible to receive a $500 rebooking credit to your Quest account if you decide to live with us within the next academic year.

 This means that, if you cancel a residence contract anytime during the 2020-2021 academic year (fall 2020, winter 2021, or spring 2021), you can receive a $500 credit to your Quest account if you apply, accept, and move into residence in any term before the end of the 2021-2022 academic year (up to spring 2022).
 This is a one-time credit that will only be applied to the term you move in.